Skip to main content

 Approve access

 Grant the permissions the screen asks for.
-Aident asks for what your current playbook or future actions may needs.
+Aident asks for what your current playbook or future actions may need.

 4